umutphp/awesome-cli/README.md

 ### Interactive Mode

 In order to use awesome-cli interactively, just execute it without giving any option.
 You will walk through the categories and repositories by using "↓ ↑ → ←" buttons.
-You choices will be saved to use them in [surprise mode](#surprise-mode).
+Your choices will be saved to use them in [surprise mode](#surprise-mode).

 ```bash
 > $ awesome-cli